Fuzzytumz logo

-Multi-Cat Households: Master Litter Box Training
+Multi-Cat Household Litter Box Training Strategies: A Practical Guide

 A Nihonga painting of a traditional Japanese home with multiple cats in different colors, engaging in litter box training, reflecting harmony and balance in multi-cat households, with detailed Japanese decor and no text characters.